inria-defense/balr/docs/trainer.md

     This more complex command will run training on the same datasets, but specifies the device (`cuda`) and the output directory, as well as modifies the trainer's config for `epochs` and `losses` parameters using hydra overrides.

 ## Distributed training

 It is possible to run training on multiple GPUs with pytorch's [torchrun](https://pytorch.org/docs/stable/elastic/run.html) launcher script.
+Torchrun's `nproc_per_node` option lets you choose the number of GPU you wish to use, while the training script's `device` option lets you specify which GPUs should be used.
+When using `torchrun`, make sure to specify `--device cuda` (or `--device cuda:X,Y` if you want to specify the GPU ids to use).

+The [samplers](./samplers.md) used with the dataloaders must also support distributed sampling.

 !!! note